Optimizing Treatment Allocation in the Presence of Interference: Conclusion

 \section{Conclusion}

 We present OTAPI, a novel method to optimize treatment allocation in the presence of network interference.
 Currently, two alternative approaches, IM and UM, exist.
 OTAPI fills the gap between these methods by combining their strengths.
 Our method consists of two steps.
-First, a relational causal estimator is trained to accurately estimate treatment effects in the presence of interference.
-Second, because the problem of finding the optimal treatment allocation in a network setting is combinatorial in nature, optimization algorithms are leveraged.
-These algorithms intelligently employ the relational causal estimator for treatment allocation.
+First, a relational causal estimator is trained on observational data to accurately estimate treatment effects in the presence of interference.
+Second, the combinatorial problem of finding the optimal treatment allocation $\mathbf{t}^*$ for a potentially unseen network is solved by using an optimization algorithm that intelligently employs treatment effect estimates from the trained relational causal estimator from the first step.
+OTAPI is agnostic to the specific method used in each step; that is, any relational causal estimator and any optimization algorithm from the classic IM literature can be used.

 We have empirically demonstrated that OTAPI outperforms alternative treatment allocation methods.
 Moreover, the relative performance of our method is robust to both the amount of available treatments $k$ and the magnitude of the spillover effects.
 By contrast, the relative performance of IM and UM approaches is highly dependent on these parameters.
+Additional experiments showed that OTAPI maintained its superior relative performance across varying degree distributions, dataset sizes, and feature dimensionalities, outperforming the baselines in every setting considered.

 A limitation of our work is that the assumed causal structure might not fully capture reality, as it does not account for potential contagion effects, which means that the outcome of an entity at time $t$ can influence the outcome of another entity at time $t+1$ \citep{ogburn2014causal}.
 Moreover, we have followed existing literature \citep{forastiere2021identification,jiang2022estimating} by assuming that the exposure mapping $Z$ is defined as the ratio of neighbors treated.
 This assumption will likely be violated in practice.
 Consequently, the causal estimator that was used in this paper may become quite inaccurate.
 However, since OTAPI is agnostic to the relational causal estimator that is used, other estimators that do not need this assumption \citep[e.g.,][]{huang2023modeling,adhikari2023inferring} can be seamlessly incorporated.
 Nevertheless, OTAPI's performance using more complex relational causal estimators should be validated in future work.
 Furthermore, the estimation errors from the relational causal estimator might have an impact on the treatment allocation optimization in the second step of OTAPI.
 Therefore, an interesting avenue for future research is to investigate whether an end-to-end approach, where the treatment allocation is directly learned from the input data, is feasible for this problem.
 Finally, also incorporating potential costs and benefits of treatments and outcomes provides an interesting direction for future research to determine the optimal number of treatments $k^*$ in a data-driven manner \citep{verbeke2020foundations,verbeke2023or}.